rzadp/rfc-action/README.md

       - uses: paritytech/rfc-propose@main
     env:
       GH_TOKEN: ${{ secrets.GITHUB_TOKEN }}

 ```

 ### Environment variables

 The action uses the `GH_TOKEN` environment variable supplied to it.

-The built-in `secrets.GITHUB_TOKEN` variable is enough - it has the access rights to comment on a PR,
+The built-in `secrets.GITHUB_TOKEN` can be used, as long as it has the `pull-requests` write permissions.
-which is all that the actions needs.